PIAC urges timely disbursement of oil revenues for projects

 The Chairman of PIAC, Mr Noble Wadzah, made the recommendation after leading a delegation to inspect the construction of the Anomabo Fisheries College in the Central Region on July 15.
 The project received petroleum revenues through the Annual Budget Funding Amount (ABFA) between 2012 and 2019.

-In its 2019 Annual Report, PIAC noted that the ABFA available for spending in 2019 was GH¢2.7billion out of which GH¢1.2billion was utilised leaving a balance of GH¢1.5 billion to be utilised and accounted for.
+In its 2019 Annual Report, PIAC noted that the ABFA available for spending in 2019 was GH¢ out of which GH¢ 1.2billion was utilized leaving a balance of GH¢1.5 billion to be utilized and accounted for, a third consecutive year that the actual ABFA was not fully utilized or accounted for.

-For the third consecutive year, the actual ABFA was not fully utilised or accounted for.
+“It is worrying to know that the project suffered from irregular flow of funds.
+The period of our reporting indicates that there were unutilized petroleum revenues.

 He said, PIAC continues to advocate for the use of petroleum revenues on legacy projects and projects such as the construction of the Anomabo Fisheries College, which is clearly a legacy project should not be stifled of funds.